haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/modules_parameters.md

 # Modules in haddock3

-Haddock3 has this particularity (compared to the pervious HADDOCK2.X versions), that there is not a single static workflow to be processed, but rather a custom one requiring the user to design its own workflows by placing `[modules]` one after the other, enabling to generate a sequence of events to solve their research question.
+Haddock3 has this particularity (compared to the pervious HADDOCK2.X versions), that there is not a single static workflow to be processed, but rather a custom one requiring the user to design their own workflows by placing `[modules]` one after the other, enabling to generate a sequence of events to solve their research question.

 <figure align="center">
 <img src="./images/hd3_custom_workflow.png">